prezly/slate/packages/slate-lists/README.md

 /**
  * Decreases nesting depth of "list-item" at a given Path.
- * If the "list-item" is in the root "list", it will become a "default" node.
  */
 decreaseListItemDepth(options: ListsOptions, editor: Editor, listItemPath: Path) => void;